wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-size-specs.md

 *	Dv2-series, D-series, G-series, and the DS/GS counterparts  are ideal for applications that demand faster CPUs, better local disk performance, or have higher memory demands.
 They offer a powerful combination for many enterprise-grade applications.

-*   Some of the physical hosts in Azure data centers may not support larger virtual machine sizes, such as A5 - A11.
-As a result, you may see the error message **Failed to configure virtual machine <machine name>** or **Failed to create virtual machine <machine name>** when resizing an existing virtual machine to a new size; creating a new virtual machine in a virtual network created before April 16, 2013; or adding a new virtual machine to an existing cloud service.
-See  [Error: "Failed to configure virtual machine"](https://social.msdn.microsoft.com/Forums/9693f56c-fcd3-4d42-850e-5e3b56c7d6be/error-failed-to-configure-virtual-machine-with-a5-a6-or-a7-vm-size?forum=WAVirtualMachinesforWindows) on the support forum for workarounds for each deployment scenario.
 
 
 *	Dv2-series, D-series, and the DS counterparts  are ideal for applications that demand faster CPUs, better local disk performance, or have higher memory demands.
 They offer a powerful combination for many enterprise-grade applications.

+
-*   Some of the physical hosts in Azure data centers may not support larger virtual machine sizes, such as A5 - A7.
+*   Some of the physical hosts in Azure data centers may not support larger virtual machine sizes, such as A5 -  A11  A7 .
 As a result, you may see the error message **Failed to configure virtual machine <machine name>** or **Failed to create virtual machine <machine name>** when resizing an existing virtual machine to a new size; creating a new virtual machine in a virtual network created before April 16, 2013; or adding a new virtual machine to an existing cloud service.
 See  [Error: "Failed to configure virtual machine"](https://social.msdn.microsoft.com/Forums/9693f56c-fcd3-4d42-850e-5e3b56c7d6be/error-failed-to-configure-virtual-machine-with-a5-a6-or-a7-vm-size?forum=WAVirtualMachinesforWindows) on the support forum for workarounds for each deployment scenario.
-

 ## Performance considerations